 The Company classifies its investments based on each portfolio's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The portfolios of financial assets are managed and performance is evaluated on a fair value basis.
-The Company is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.

-3.8.4 Financial instruments at fair value through profit or loss - continued

-3.8.4.1 Recognition and valuation of financial instruments - continued
+The Company is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions. - 3 Significant accounting policies continued - 3.8 Financial Instruments continued - 3.8.4 Financial instruments at fair value through profit or loss continued - 3.8.4.1 Recognition and valuation of financial instruments continued